SHARK NETS, DRUMLINES, AND SAFE SWIMMING

 Most of the shark nets deployed by the KZNSB are 214m long and 6m deep and are secured at each end by two 35kg anchors; all have a stretched mesh of 51cm.
 The nets are laid in two parallel rows approximately 400m offshore and in water depths of 10-14m.

+An initiative to reduce the total amount of nets was commenced in 1999, as part of ongoing efforts to minimise the catch of harmless animal.
+This involved the replacement of nets with drumlines.
 A drumline consists of a large, anchored float (which was originally a drum) from which a single baited hook is suspended.
 Most beaches are protected either by two nets or by one net and four drumlines, but the quantity of gear varies from beach to beach.
+By 2019, the KZNSB had deployed 165 drums along the coast, reducing the length of nets to 15km ( representing an almost 70% reduction).
 A total of 76 drumlines were introduced at 17 beaches along the Hibiscus Coast in February 2007.
 The drumlines replaced almost 50% (a total of 4km) of the nets, which were in place.
 The idea of introducing drumlines is to reduce the bycatch of harmless non-shark species such as whales, dolphins and turtles, which are accidently caught in the nets.
 The capture of non-target species has been reduced by 47,5% with the installation of these drumlines.
 Drumlines have also been installed at Richards Bay and were introduced to all protected beaches in the KwaDukuza Municipality in November 2015.
 A total of 107 drumlines are currently in off the KZN coastline.

 HOW DO NETS AND DRUMLINES WORK?